 CBD may be a derivative of the cannabis plant, but are Olympic athletes allowed to use it without facing consequences?

-Thanks to a recent decision from the World Anti-Doping Agency (WADA), the answer is now yes.
+Thanks to a recent decision from the World Anti-Doping Agency (WADA), the answer is clearly YES!

 CBD products have become an attractive remedy for Olympians and professional athletes thanks to the myriad of health and wellness benefits it provides.
-More specifically, athletes are enjoying having a natural supplement they can take instead of NSAIDs and opioids — drugs that often come with overuse and injuries.
+More specifically, athletes are enjoying having a natural supplement they can take instead of NSAIDs and opioids, which are often over used and over prescribed.

-Not only does CBD provide pain relief, but it also helps speed up physical recovery, supports quality sleep and relaxes the nervous system without the potential side effects that can come with traditional pharmaceutical medications.
+Not only does CBD provide pain relief, but it also helps speed up physical recovery through inflammatory application and supports quality sleep and relaxes the nervous system without the potential side effects that can come with traditional pharmaceutical medications.
 It also does all this without getting users high, despite the fact that it can be derived from the cannabis plant.

-CBD is a phenomenon in the health and wellness sphere and has been shown to have anti-inflammatory, analgesic, antioxidant, and even neuroprotectant properties.
-Now,hanks to WADA's decision to drop CBD from its list of banned substances, Olympic games athletes can include it in their daily training regime without fear of repercussions.
+CBD is a phenomenon in the health and wellness industry and has been shown to have anti-inflammatory, analgesic, antioxidant, and even neuroprotective properties.
+Now, thanks to WADA's decision to drop CBD from its list of banned substances, Olympic game athletes can include it in their daily training regime without fear of repercussions.
 Furthermore, the threshold tolerance has been increased for THC to ensure athletes using full spectrum products will not experience any failed testing.